Muhammadfahid12/Edge-Blogs/README.md

 ## Contributing 💡
 If you can help us with these.
-Please don't hesitate to open a [pull request](.
+Please don't hesitate to open a [pull request](https://github.com/Muhammadfahid12/edge-blogs/pulls)

+plz give star on github

 For any query reach me : https://github.com/Muhammadfahid12 Thank you!